VKumar786/MERN-Amazon/Readme.md

 .populate() it is used to make a refrence to get populdated on that object

-7.
-rating in productCtrl ~ able to understand
+7. rating in productCtrl ~ able to understand

+8. how to upload files
+npm i cloudinary
+npm i multer
+npm i sharp

 6 : 01